+90 212 385 31 00

 • IMRT, VMAT, IGRT, BreathHold

-What are the aims and benefits of radiotherapy?
+What Are the Aims and Benefits of Radiotherapy?

 Why it’s done?

-• As the only (primary) treatment for cancer
+• As the primary treatment for cancer

-What are the risks of radiotherapy?
+What Are the Risks of Radiotherapy?

 Part of body being treatedCommon side effects